DCC-Lab/PyHardwareLibrary/README-USB.md

 brew install libusb
 ```

-On Windows, get [Zadig](https://zadig.akeo.ie) and keep for fingers crossed.
+On Windows, get [Zadig](https://zadig.akeo.ie) and [keep for fingers crossed](https://github.com/libusb/libusb/wiki/Windows#how-to-use-libusb-on-windows).
 Worse comes to worst, the simplest solution is to [download](https://libusb.info) it and keep `libusb-1.0.x.dll` in the directory where you expect to keep your Python scripts (for now).
 Don't get me started on [DLLs on Windows](https://github.com/DCC-Lab/PyHardwareLibrary/commit/ddfaf442d61348d7ed8611f2436e43f20b450c45).
-If everything really does not work for one reason or another, you can use [USBView](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/usbview) or [USBTreeView](https://www.uwe-sieber.de/usbtreeview_e.html).
+If everything really does not work for one reason or another, you can use [USBView](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/usbview) or [USBTreeView](https://www.uwe-sieber.de/usbtreeview_e.html) to at least look at the USB descriptors.

 ### First steps